LouisJackman/language-x/README.md

   the result into another executable or by creating a dynamically linked library when building the Sylan program and then referring to it dynamically from other executables.
-* As Sylan does not support ad hoc overloading, all demangling is straightforward.
+* As Sylan does not support ad hoc overloading, symbol demangling is straightforward.
 One underscore denotes a package change while two indicate a method belonging to a type.
 E.g.: `sylan.util.collections.HashMap#put` becomes `sylan_util_collections_HashMap__put`.